Why the skills gap matters for industry—and America

 The “War for Talent” means that in many ways it’s never been a better time to be an employee.
 But what about those entering the workforce for the first time?

 If companies are struggling to meet wage demands of experienced, skilled workers, they can turn to new people entering the workforce, whose wage demands will be lower.
 The problem is that those new employees have to be trained to reach a level where they are trusted to perform their job to an acceptable level.
-Fearing this, organizations often tie themselves in another bind: entry-level job posts will often demand years of experience
+Fearing this, organizations often tie themselves in another bind: entry-level job posts will often demand years of experience.

 Alongside years of experience, job requirements usually require a bachelor degree.
 This is often the case in cybersecurity—and yet, many cybersecurity leaders and employees insist that a computer science degree is not necessary as there are other qualifications and pathways that can qualify a candidate.
 There is also no guarantee that a computer science graduate will have the soft skills we’ve discussed, either.

-Employers of all levels of skilled work are asking for impossibly experienced employees to emerge from an education system that is not designed to meet the needs of industry.
+Read our piece on why student debt might not be worth the price of college admissionEmployers of all levels of skilled work are asking for impossibly experienced employees to emerge from an education system that is not designed to meet the needs of industry.
 It won’t just happen.

 Industry leaders need to do something different.
 They need to offer out a helping hand to the education system and play an active role in cultivating the skills they know they need.